eclipse-edc/Connector/docs/developer/decision-records/2024-10-05-typed-policy-engine/README.md

 ## Decision

-We will implement a new implementation of the Policy Engine, with strongly typed scopes and contexts.
+We will implement a new feature of the Policy Engine, with strongly typed scopes and `PolicyContext` objects.

 ## Rationale